Jack the Ripper’s Whitechapel Tour (Small group tour)

 Itinerary

-I have been guiding for London Walks for 15 years and Jack the Ripper walking tour was my first.
+I have been guiding for London Walks for 15 years and the Jack the Ripper walking tour was my first.

 This is a new twist.
 I’m starting at Whitechapel Underground Station because this is where Jack the Ripper murders began.
 Right behind Whitechapel Underground Station in Buck’s Row – now called Durward Street.
-This is the only London tour to visit 4 of the 5 crime scenes.

 Charles Cross and Robert Paul discovered the body of a 43 year-old mother of five children.
 Mary Ann Nichols known as Polly Nichols ended up walking the mean streets of Whitechapel in the early hours of the 31st of August 1888.
 A woman whose life was ended by a serial killer who killed at least 4 other vulnerable women on the streets of Victorian London.